Learn-Write-Repeat/Flask/Module 1/README.md

 The above block can be replaced by a block of the same name (body) in a child template.

 * Control Structure in Flask:
 We know that is a block of programming that analyses variables and chooses its next step.
-Here we have used control structures using 'if'.
+Here we have used control structures using 'if',enclosed in delimiter {%..%}.
 Syntax:
 ```flask
 {% if condition %}
 <!--Body-->